imcsq/ASE22-MPPrioritize/ReplicationPackage_Code/README.md

 In this section, we introduce the method to leverage the above-mentioned scripts to obtain the results for each RQ in batch.
 The following example commands are for replicating the experiments (mode (b)).
 You can also use the mode (a) commands introduced above to obtain results for the customized MPs.

-1. Run prioritization for various models with different diversity metrics but the default configuration to get the NAPVD result table for RQ1 (which is the core result of the evaluation of this work).
+1. Run prioritization for various models with different diversity metrics and the default configuration to get the NAPVD result table for RQ1 (which is the core result of the evaluation of this work).
 ```bash
 # e.g., for replicating the experiments (mode (b)), you can execute:
 python 1_calc_all_diversity.py --mp_path='image.zip' --model_type='vgg16' --layer_name='block4_conv1' --output_path='diversity/' --function_pickle='function_pickles_for_bd&sd/'